moby/moby/docs/sources/installation/fedora.rst

 :title: Requirements and Installation on Fedora
 :description: Please note this project is currently under heavy development.
 It should not be used in production.
-:keywords: Docker, Docker documentation, fedora, requirements, virtualbox, vagrant, git, ssh, putty, cygwin, linux
+:keywords: Docker, Docker documentation, Fedora, requirements, virtualbox, vagrant, git, ssh, putty, cygwin, linux

 .. _fedora: